Complete Weierstrass elliptic function solutions and canonical coordinates for four-wave mixing in nonlinear optical fibres: Introduction

 The solutions derived herein are expressed using Weierstrass elliptic functions rather than the Jacobi elliptic functions employed in prior work.
+This work is part of a series of papers by the author that provide complete general solutions to coupled mode systems of nonlinear ordinary differential equations in quasi-continuous-wave nonlinear optics that include linearly polarised (LP) modes of a multimode optical fibre \cite{heskethNonlinearEffectsMultimode2014}; two-wave and three-wave mixing in quadratic nonlinear media, polarisation dynamics in nonlinear fibres, and parity-time symmetric nonlinear couplers \cite{heskethGeneralComplexEnvelope2015}; and the exchange of optical power between two evanescently coupled waveguide modes under the Kerr nonlinearity (coherent coupler) \cite{heskethCompleteWeierstrassElliptic2026}.
 The Weierstrass formulation provides a natural solution pathway for complex envelopes: the coupled equations are recast as logarithmic derivatives, which directly yield Weierstrass $\zeta$ functions, and integration then produces solutions in terms of Weierstrass $\sigma$ functions.
-This progression through the Weierstrass function hierarchy—from $\wp$ to $\zeta$ to $\sigma$—emerges organically from the structure of the complex envelope equations, whereas Jacobi elliptic functions are more naturally suited to systems where amplitudes and phases are treated separately.
+This progression through the Weierstrass function hierarchy, from $\wp$ to $\zeta$ to $\sigma$, emerges organically from the structure of the complex envelope equations, whereas Jacobi elliptic functions are more naturally suited to systems where amplitudes and phases are treated separately.
 Moreover, the connection to Hamiltonian structure and conservation laws is more transparent in Weierstrass notation.
 In particular, we show that the Hamiltonian conservation arises from the Frobenius--Stickelberger determinant formula, an elliptic function identity most naturally expressed using Weierstrass functions \cite{whittakerCourseModernAnalysis2021, frobeniusZurTheorieElliptischen1877}.
-This identification may facilitate future generalizations to higher-order mixing processes or multimode systems and furthermore, this connection reveals that Hamiltonian conservation in four-wave mixing is not merely a convenient construct but rather a manifestation of deep structural properties of elliptic functions.
+This identification may facilitate future generalisations to higher-order mixing processes or multimode systems and furthermore, this connection reveals that Hamiltonian conservation in four-wave mixing is not merely a convenient construct but rather a manifestation of deep structural properties of elliptic functions.
 The derivation of these complete analytic solutions in Weierstrass form is the first of the two main results of this paper.